atlassian/nucleus/docs/Latest Releases.md

 * `.deb`
 * `.rpm`

-For a given extension the file you will find at it's "latest" path will be the file from the version with the "highest" (according to semver) version number that meets the following criteria:
+For a given extension, the file you will find at its "latest" path will be the file from the version with the "highest" (according to semver) version number that meets the following criteria: